Ambassador Online Application

-The center engages in outreach activities to help recruit new students to NIU and help get them involved once they are on campus.
-Recruitment Intern will staff departmental informational tables at various campus open houses and events including: Friday Fest, Asian American Welcome Night, SA Expo, NIU Open Houses, a Minority Reception and Summer Orientation.
+The center engages in outreach activities to help invite new students to NIU and help get them involved once they are on campus.
+Student Ambassador will staff departmental informational tables at various campus open houses and events including: Friday Fest, Asian American Welcome Night, SA Expo, NIU Open Houses, a Minority Reception and Summer Orientation.
 Assistance with these programs will help inform and attract new students to NIU!

 Responsibilities will include managing materials for informational tables, developing a team to assist with outreach, staffing informational tables at Holmes Student Center and DuSable Hall.